OHSC BOARD

 The Minister makes the final selection of members from individuals nominated by institutions of higher learning, civil society organisations, trade unions and other organisations in response to adverts in the Government Gazette and the national press.
 The Chief Executive Officer and the Chief Financial Officer of the OHSC are ex officio members of the Board.

-Dr Reno Morar (Vice-Chairperson)
+Dr Reno Lance Morar (Chairperson)

 Prof Rajesh Mahabeer